sensible-hq/sensible-docs/readme-sync/v0/welcome/00 - draft-human-review.md

 After you've set up the rules in the document type and run extractions, you can view extraction flagged for human review in the Review TBD/2do tab:

 ![image-20240609101902240](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20240609101902240.png)

+The flagged extractions are organized by document type.
+Click a document type to review the flagged extractions:

+TODO LEFT OFF